Angelinaaaaaaaaaaaa/Side-Analysis-2023-of-League-Of-Legends/README.md

 `‘result’` is `True` when the team won the game and `False` otherwise

-`‘gamelength’` is the total time taken to finish the game
+`‘gamelength’` is the total time taken to finish the game in second

 `‘league’` is the league to which the game belongs